Montana DUI Laws and Penalties

 Ignition Interlock Device (IID)

-Period of probation
+Period of probationary license

-Period of probation
+Period of probationary license

-Period of probation
+Period of probationary license

-Substance abuse evaluation.
 All DUI offenders must complete an evaluation to determine what treatment, educational classes, or other programs might be warranted to treat the driver's possible substance abuse issues.
 The evaluation is generally considered by the judge, and the convicted motorist must complete all court-ordered treatments before license reinstatement.

-Probationary license.
 The judge is permitted to grant the convicted motorist the usage of a probationary license.
 This license permits the holder to drive for certain purposes but requires the use of an IID.
 Depending on the circumstances, the driver might be required to complete a certain portion of the suspension before being eligible for a probationary license.

 FACING A DUI?